arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 ## 3. Zeitwerk::Inflector

-Zeitwerk provides an alternative implementation of inflector that you can use instead of `Rails::Autoloader::Inflector`.
+Zeitwerk is a gem designed to be used independently from Rails and it provides an alternative implementation of inflector that you can use instead of `Rails::Autoloader::Inflector`.
-If you do so, you will have full control over the acronyms you use in file naming conventions in single place.
-Doings so, you can avoid the ActiveSupport inflector being polluted with autoloader specific rules.
+If you do so, you will have full control over the acronyms you use in file naming conventions in single place and avoid the ActiveSupport inflector being polluted with autoloader specific rules.

 ```ruby
 # config/initializers/zeitwerk.rb